-There something really special about Xingyi, it has just the right balance of expression of form in movement and hardlined practicality of fighting application.
-Xingyi teaches structure, coordination and timing very well, and there are also some great fajing (issuing power) drills that really help you get connected and use that all important 'whole body power' thing.
+There is something really special about Xingyi, it has just the right balance of expression of form in movement and hardline practicality of fighting application.
+Xingyi teaches structure, coordination and timing very well, and there are also some great issuing power (fajing) drills that really help you get connected and use that all-important 'whole body power'.

 If I had to choose one martial art for the rest of my life it would be Xingyi.

-Master Hong Yixiang said something like "hold 'Santishi' (Three Bodies Posture) for an hour a day and you'll discover how to improve your Qi", I have never tried standing for an hour a day but I did hold a lot of Santishi posture for long periods over the years and experienced some profound breakthroughs in both mind and body.
+There is a quote from master Hong Yixiang that went along the lines of "hold 'Santishi' (Three Bodies Posture) for an hour a day and you'll discover how to improve your Qi", I have never quite managed to stand for an hour a day but I did practise a lot of Santi posture for long periods over the years and did experience some profound breakthroughs in both mind and body.

 The 5 Elements movements are regarded as natural and dangerous.